atk14/Files/README.md

 Installation
 ------------

-Use the Composer to install the panel.
+Use the Composer to install Files.

     cd path/to/your/project/
     composer require atk14/files dev-master